John Stuart Mackenzie

-John Stuart Mackenzie (1860–1935) was a British philosopher, born near Glasgow, and educated at Glasgow, Cambridge, and Berlin.
+John Stuart Mackenzie (29 February 1860, Springburn, Glasgow – 6 December 1935, Brockweir) was a British idealist philosopher, born near Glasgow, and educated at Glasgow, Cambridge, and Berlin.
 In 1884-89 he was a fellow at Edinburgh and from 1890 to 1896 fellow of Trinity College, Cambridge.
 He lectured on political economy at Owens College, Manchester, in 1890-93, and in 1895 became professor of logic and philosophy in University College, Cardiff.
 Mackenzie was an idealist philosopher and a Hegelian of the type of Green, Bradley, Bosanquet, and Caird.

 Mackenzie was not religious and was subscribed to a humanist ethical belief system.
 He was a member of the Union of Ethical Societies (today's Humanists UK) since its founding meeting in 1896.
 He became the organisation's first official President in 1918.